 Substitutions: I’m using all purpose flour for this recipe.
 You can replace half the quantity of all purpose flour with whole wheat to make this muffin even lighter.
 Canola, vegetable, or corn oil can be substituted in place of the coconut oil.
 For this recipe I used 1/2 cup of greek yogurt and 1/2 cup of light sour cream.
 It resulted in an amazingly moist and light texture.
 You can use one or the other if you like.
 Thats totally up to you.
 Also, individually frozen raspberries can be used instead of fresh.
 No need to defrost.
 Just toss them in.

 My favorite part about these muffins?
 They freeze extremely well for up to 3 months.
+They remain moist even when you freeze them.
 They make really great grab n’ go meals for rushed mornings.
 Just pop a muffin in the microwave for 15 – 20 seconds along with a banana or an apple and you’ve got a perfectly nutritious breakfast in about the time it takes to tie your shoe laces!
 Plus they make great after school snacks and 3pm pick me ups.

 Superheros and super moist lemon raspberry muffins.
 It’s a great way to start the week!